cmihaescu/shop-with-revolut-API/README.md

 ## Starting the project

+First, you need to create a revolut business [sandbox account](https://sandbox-business.revolut.com/signin?rr=d8dea).
+From there you will take your API_KEY (profile-> Merchant API -> Production API KEY).
-You have to install the dependencies on the client side as well as on the server side.
+Second, install the dependencies on the client side as well as on the server side.
 So in your project directory run "npm install", after that cd into "Server" and run "npm install" there as well.

 Make sure you also create a .env file in the "Server" folder where you will add API_KEY= "your API_Key" from your revolut or revolut-sandbox account.